Create custom mapping

-SyncPenguin provides a high level of advanced customizations of the sync process.
-This includes adding/removing fields from field mapping, applying filters, custom fields, conditions, loops, and other forms of data transformation.
+SyncPenguin provides a modern no-code interface for a high level of advanced customizations of the sync process.
+This includes adding/removing fields from field mapping, applying filters, using custom fields, adding conditions, loops, and other forms of data transformation.

 This guide provides in-depth information on how to configure custom field mapping using our visual interface without any code.